Location: 900 S. Beretania Street

 Request this tour

-On this engaging Museum tour, students will explore a variety of landscape painting styles from Realism to Impressionism and Surrealism to Abstraction.
+On this engaging Museum tour, students will explore a variety of painting styles from Realism to Impressionism, and from Surrealism to Abstraction.
 They will discover that these masters, although cutting edge artists, were not always accepted in their lifetime.
-They will see how masterpieces can be either a realistic representation or a passionate statement of personal expression by studying the composition, brushstrokes and colors of the artworks.
+Students will see how masterpieces can be either a realistic representation or a passionate statement of personal expression by studying the composition, brushstrokes and colors of the artworks.
 Students will think critically about why people create art, what inspires an artist, and what makes a work of art great.
 This tour will include the special exhibit, Abstract Expressionism: Looking East from the Far West from September 7, 2017 through January 21, 2018.
 Following the museum tour, students meet with art instructors to create their own Western-style masterpiece painting.

 Return to guided school tours.